Approximation of conformal mappings and novel applications to shape recognition of planar domains: Smooth harmonic conjugate functions and their combinatorial counterparts.

 \section{Smooth harmonic conjugate functions and their combinatorial counterparts.}

 This section entails several key definitions and constructions.
 In the first subsection, we collect a few classical PDE existence results that go back to Poincar\'e and Lesbegue.
 In the second subsection, we will assume that ${\mathcal A}$ is a fixed, planar, polygonal annulus endowed with a triangulation ${\mathcal T}$.
+We will write $\partial {\mathcal A}= E_1\cup E_2$ where $E_1$ denotes the outer boundary component.

-After recalling the definitions of the {\it combinatorial laplacian} and the {\it normal derivative}, we will turn to define the class of discrete, asymptotically harmonic functions.
-This class will enable us to define a conjugate function to a function which is either harmonic or asymptotically harmonic of some order (see Definition~\ref{de:asyharmonic}).
+After recalling the definitions of the {\it combinatorial laplacian} and the {\it normal derivative}, we will turn to define the class of discrete, asymptotically harmonic functions (this class includes discrete harmonic functions).
+The main goal of this section is to define a conjugate function to any function in this class (see Definition~\ref{de:asyharmonic}).
+One interesting feature of the conjugate function is that, in general, and unlike the smooth category, it is not harmonic.